horans/pardot-form-ajax-handler/README.md

   + Check form action url.
   + Generate ID.
   + Show stored state.
-  + Load vendor js if the form is show on popup.
+  + Load vendor js if there is a form shown in popup.

 ### Events